cambiotraining/reproducibility-without-fuss/docs/index.md

 * We can influence reproducibility at every stage of the scientific method, by documenting our hypotheses and thought processes that led to them; by providing clear experimental design guidance and methods; by making our data and data analysis available an interpretable to others and finally, by letting other peer-review our research.
 :::

+## Authors and materials

+Some ideas in Chapter 3 are based on unpublished materials from Matt Castle (Bioinformatics Training Facility, University of Cambridge).

+The materials in Chapters 4 and 5 borrow from and are based on existing materials by [Alexia Cardona](https://ac812.github.io/reproducibility-training/).

+Parts of Chapter 6 and 7 are used in [materials previously developed](https://mvanrongen.github.io/2020_Gates_Reproducibility/) by Martin van Rongen.